 A skin is an array of name-value pairs that can be used to initialize the properties of a widget.
 A skin belongs to a widget class, and a widget class can have multiple skins identified by their names.
 For example, we can have a skin for the CLinkPager widget and the skin is named as classic.

-In order to use the skin feature, we first need to modify the application configuration by installing the widgetFactory component:
+In order to use the skin feature, we first need to modify the application configuration by configuring the CWidgetFactory::enableSkin property to be true for the widgetFactory application component: